awsdocs/amazon-connect-admin-guide/doc_source/permissions-for-contact-lens.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-search-words-phrases.png)

 **Contact Lens \- speech analytics**
-On the **Contact Trace Record** page for a contact, you can view graphs that summarize speech analytics: customer sentiment trend, sentiment, and talk time\.
-For example, the following image shows how this information is displays on the CTR page for a contact\.
+On the **Contact Record** page for a contact, you can view graphs that summarize speech analytics: customer sentiment trend, sentiment, and talk time\.
+For example, the following image shows how this information is displays on the contact record page for a contact\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-sample-sentiment-graph.png)